Frequently Asked Questions

 The Lumondi Authorized Repair Center will perform Extended Warranty Service, which shall include drying the watch, as necessary, performing an ISO condensation test and ensuring proper functioning of all seals and gaskets and replacing any seals and gaskets as needed, and any additional repair or service deemed necessary by the Lumondi Authorized Repair Center, as listed on the Settlement Website.
 Through the claims process, Claimants will pay for postage and handling for sending the Luminox Watch to the Lumondi Authorized Repair Center but will be reimbursed by Luminox if the Claim is a Valid Claim.
 Reimbursement for postage under this section shall be at the actual cost of the postage and shall not include any mark up.
 Defendant will pay for postage and handling for sending the Luminox Watch back to the Claimant from the Lumondi Authorized Repair Center, regardless of whether the Claim is a Valid Claim.

 When does the one-year Extended Limited Warranty Benefit begin?
-If your Luminox Watch is no longer covered by the original two-year warranty as of the Effective Date (i.e., more than two years have passed since you bought the Luminox Watch), the one-year Extended Limited Warranty will begin on the Effective Date of the Settlement.
-The Effective Date will occur on July 27, 2022 (the Effective Date depends upon the date the Court enters the Final Approval Order).
+If your Luminox Watch is no longer covered by the original two-year warranty as of the Effective Date (i.e., more than two years have passed since you bought the Luminox Watch), the one-year Extended Limited Warranty began on the Effective Date of the Settlement.
+The Effective Date is July 27, 2022.
 If your Luminox Watch is still covered by the original two-year warranty, the one-year Extended Limited Warranty will begin following the expiration of the original two-year warranty.

 When does the one-year Extended Limited Warranty end?
-If your Luminox Watch is no longer covered by the original two-year warranty as of the Effective Date, the Parties estimate that the one-year Extended Limited Warranty will begin on or around July 27, 2022 (see above FAQ) and will end on July 22, 2023.
-Once the Court enters the Final Approval Order and the Effective Date is determined, the Settlement Website will be updated with this information.
-If your Luminox Watch is still covered by the original two-year warranty as of the Effective Date, the one-year Extended Limited Warranty will expire one year after the expiration of your Luminox Watch’s original two-year warranty.
+If your Luminox Watch is no longer covered by the original two-year warranty as of the Effective Date (July 27, 2022), the one-year Extended Limited Warranty began on July 27, 2022 (see above FAQ) and will end on July 27, 2023.
+If your Luminox Watch was still covered by the original two-year warranty as of the Effective Date, the one-year Extended Limited Warranty will expire one year after the expiration of your Luminox Watch’s original two-year warranty.

 Replacement Watch Benefit